 The Solano County ATOD Prevention Collaborative meets quarterly in February, May, August, and November.

-For more information or to participate in this important work, contact Mark Mora, Civic Engagement Director at (707) 553-7267 or email@example.com.
+For more information or to participate in this important work, contact Dante De La Cerna, Civic Engagement Manager at (707) 651-7180 or email@example.com.

 Fighting Back Partnership is a member of the Vallejo Community Change Coalition (VCCC), a prevention coalition started in 1992, to (1) educate and engage community members about environmental health factors; and (2) impact public policy to reduce the negative impacts of alcohol, tobacco, marijuana, and other unhealthy products on youth.

 The VCCC meets quarterly throughout the year at the Fighting Back Partnership office, 505 Santa Clara Street, Third Floor in Vallejo.